Contact Us - Whatsapp

 For all HGV drivers, no matter how many years of experience you have, there’s always something different that can happen everyday, and you must be able to react to this by being aware and alert at all times.

-Speeding is dangerous in any vehicle, but even more in a 44-tonne truck that already has a great braking distance than other vehicles.
+Speeding is dangerous in any vehicle, but even more in a 44-tonne truck that already has a greater braking distance than other vehicles.
 Speed limits are never a target, they are a maximum limit that you have to comply with otherwise you can be fined and prosecuted.

 If you speed because you are in a rush, frustrated or angry, you put other road users as well as yourself in danger of an accident.
 Speeding is never the solution, and it may even cause you to get there later than expected if you have an accident or get stopped by police, additionally accumulating speeding points could even lead to you losing your job and your driving licence.